ericpopivker/miniprofiler-web-api/README.md

 # MiniProfiler for Web Api

 MiniProfiler comes with a way to return MiniProfiler data from WCF service, but not Web Api.
-I provided a small library that allows you to return MiniProfiler performance data from Web Api to display it on the client site.
-It works similar to WCF.
+I provided a small library that allows you to return MiniProfiler performance data from Web Api to display it on the client MVC Web applicaiton.
+It works similar to how WCF MiniProfiler integration used to work.

 ![Screenshot](/Screenshot.png "Screenshot")